docker-hy/docker-hy.github.io/exercises.md

 Submit the docker-compose.yml

+### 2.10 ###

-Make sure that every button for exercises that you did works in the frontend.
-If any one doesn't why not?
+Some buttons may have stopped working in the frontend + backend project.
+Make sure that every button for exercises works.

+If you had to do any changes explain what you had to change.

+Submit the docker-compose yml and both dockerfiles.

 # Part 3